SignSparK: Efficient Multilingual Sign Language Production via Sparse Keyframe Learning: Experiments

 \textbf{\emph{T2P Evaluation.}} We evaluate \papername{} against SOTA T2P models in both gloss-free (GF) and sign-retrieval (SR) regimes (\cref{tab:t2p_models}).
 As GF-T2P requires the direct regression of continuous motion from spoken text, we evaluate \papername{} using zero-keyframe inference; a capability enabled by CFG.
 Notably, even in the complete absence of guiding spatial anchors, \papername{} still outperforms prior GF-T2P approaches across all metrics on all three datasets.
 This highlights that despite being optimized primarily via sparse conditioning, \papername{} still internalizes the complex linguistic mapping between text and signing kinematics.

-However, given our paradigm's synergy with retrieval-based SLP (SR-T2P), we further compare against SOKE's retrieval-augmented generation.
-We first train a text-to-gloss (T2G) model and construct an isolated sign dictionary that, unlike prior works, efficiently stores only three keyframes per sign rather than full motion sequences.
-At inference, we then retrieve these anchors using T2G predictions, apply a fixed 8-frame padding, and jointly condition \papername{} on these keyframes and spoken text.
-Notably, as this pipeline requires T2G supervision, we omit the How2Sign dataset due to its lack of gloss annotations.
+While this confirms strong GF-T2P performance, retrieval-based SLP (SR-T2P, or T2G2P) is the regime we primarily target, as it grounds the signing in linguistically valid exemplars, guaranteeing articulation and understandability.
+We thus compare against SOKE's retrieval-augmented generation by adopting the T2G2P pipeline \cite{saunders2022signing, zuo2024simple}: a text-to-gloss (T2G) model first predicts the gloss sequence, which then indexes an isolated sign dictionary at inference.
+However, while prior methods retrieve \emph{full video clips} per gloss, we instead retrieve only \emph{three keyframes} per gloss (drastically more storage efficient), pad the keyframes at a fixed 8-frame interval and then jointly condition \papername{} with spoken text.
+We provide additional implementation details in the supplementary.

 Shown in \cref{tab:t2p_models}, \papername{} significantly outperforms SOKE.
-On CSLDaily, we reduce body and hand DTW-PA-JPE to 4.87 ($\downarrow$22\%) and 1.37 ($\downarrow$20\%), respectively, and achieve similarly strong reductions of 23\% and 14\% on Phoenix14T.
-Beyond superior motion fidelity, \papername{} also offers several practical advantages.
-The tri-frame dictionary drastically reduces storage footprint compared to dense sequence caching, while our reconstruction-based CFM accelerates inference by over $100\times$ (10-step \papername{}'s 0.01s/video versus SOKE's 1.55s \cite{zuo2024signs}).
-Additionally, \papername{} also supports further efficiency gains by simply scaling down the sampling steps, allowing a flexible trade-off between fidelity and speed.
+On CSLDaily, we reduce body and hand DTW-PA-JPE to 4.87 ($\downarrow$22\%) and 1.37 ($\downarrow$20\%), respectively, with comparable reductions of 23\% and 14\% on Phoenix14T.
+Additionally, our reconstruction-based CFM also achieve unprecedented efficiency, accelerating inference by $100\times$ (10-step \papername{}'s 0.01s/vid vs. SOKE's 1.55s \cite{zuo2024signs}).
+These sampling steps can be further reduced to flexibly trade fidelity for speed.

 \textbf{\emph{KF2P Evaluation.}} Lastly, we benchmark \papername{} against a SLERP baseline on the newly proposed KF2P regime (\cref{tab:kf2p_models}), and find clear performance gains across all datasets.
 This indicates that \papername{} successfully learnt the complex dynamics of signing rather than merely interpolating between sparse frames.